cs3217-chopchop/ChopChop/README.md

 xcodegen
 ```

+Set up Firebase:
+* Create a Firebase project [here](https://console.firebase.google.com/)
+* Add an IOS app.
+Enter your app's bundle ID in the iOS bundle ID field when prompted.
-> Note: Remember to download and place the provided `GoogleService-Info.plist` in the main `ChopChop` directory (the directory containing the `Info.plist` file).
+* Download and place the provided `GoogleService-Info.plist` in the main `ChopChop` directory (the directory containing the `Info.plist` file).
+* On the Firebase console, enable Firestore and Storage.
+Setup security rules for both Firestore and Storage.

+Refer to [official website](https://firebase.google.com/docs/ios/setup) for any issues

+> Note: A valid `GoogleService-Info.plist` file is necessary to run the app.